Molybdate: Structure of molybdate anions

-The Mo_{8}O_{26}^{4−} anion contains both octahedral and tetrahedral molybdenum and can be isolated in 2 isomeric forms, alpha and beta.
+The Mo8O_{26}(4−) anion contains both octahedral and tetrahedral molybdenum and can be isolated in 2 isomeric forms, alpha and beta.

 The hexamolybdate image below shows the coordination polyhedra.
 The space filling model of the heptamolybdate image shows the close packed nature of the oxygen atoms in the structure.
-The oxide ion has an ionic radius of 1.40 Å, molybdenum(VI) is much smaller, 0.59 Å. There are strong similarities between the structures of the molybdates and the molybdenum oxides, (MoO_{3}, MoO_{2} and the "crystallographic shear" oxides, Mo_{9}O_{26} and Mo_{10}O_{29}) whose structures all contain close packed oxide ions.
+The oxide ion has an ionic radius of 1.40 Å, molybdenum(VI) is much smaller, 0.59 Å. There are strong similarities between the structures of the molybdates and the molybdenum oxides, (link=molybdenum trioxide|MoO3, link=molybdenum dioxide|MoO2 and the "crystallographic shear" oxides, Mo9O26 and Mo10O29) whose structures all contain close packed oxide ions.